LuisJZ2004/LuisJZ2004/README.md

 ## Hi there 👋

 Hi, I am Luis Eduardo.
 I'm Backend developer who works with Python and Django framework, as well as other skills like HTML, CSS, C++, Java, SQL and more.
-Below you will find two projects that show a nice part of my knowledge about Python, Django and programming in general.

-My way in programming is just starting yet, I keep learning, reading and studying new skills everyday, as well as sharing my expirience with the rest of the world.
+Below you will find two projects that show a nice part of my knowledge about Python, Django and programming in general, such as they go updating and improving due to the fact that I keep learning, reading and studying new skills everyday and sharing my expiriences with the rest of the world.

     SKILLS = {
 	"Lenguages": (